Atlantic City Man Convicted of Sexually Assaulting Teenage Boy, Gets Decade in Prison

 The same day of the sexual assault, the suspect was placed under arrest by AC law enforcement.
 He was subsequently charged with a number of sexual offenses, including sexual assault and endangering the welfare of a child.

 More than one year later, in March 2013, an Atlantic County grand jury indicted the suspect on both criminal charges.
-While the charges were pending, the suspect remained free on $250,000 bail.
+While the charges were pending, the suspect remained free on $over 350,000 bail.